saiintbrisson/marquito/README.md

 cargo install --path ./luizito
 ```

-Running the server is as easy as running `marquito` in the terminal:
+Running the server is as easy as running `marquito` on the terminal:
 ```sh
 marquito
 INFO marquito::server: server is running addr=127.0.0.1:23400